Pascal7601/printf/README.md

-Project of Francis and Pascal
+Project of Francis and Pascal.